Package Leaflet: Information for the User

 When should you consult your doctor?

-If the combined pill is used by a woman who is also experiencing any of the conditions listed below, it may be necessary to monitor her more closely.
+If the combined pill is used by a woman who is also experiencing any of the conditions listed below, she may need to be monitored more closely.

-If the condition develops or worsens while taking Donabel, you should also inform your doctor.
+If the condition develops or worsens while you are taking Donabel, you should also inform your doctor.

-If any of the above conditions worsen or first appear, inform your doctor as soon as possible.
+If any of the above conditions worsen or appear for the first time, inform your doctor as soon as possible.

 BLOOD CLOTS